Cosmetic crossing changes of fibered knots: Crossing changes and Dehn twists

-Let $C$ be a generalized crossing of order $q\neq 0$ of a fibered knot $K$.
-Let $K'$ denote the knot obtained from $K$ by changing $C$ and let $D$ be a crossing disc for $C$ with $L:=\partial D$.
-Since the linking number of $L$ and $K$ is zero, $K$ is homologically trivial in the complement of $L$ and thus it bounds a Seifert surface disjoint from $L$.
+In the view of Lemma \ref{lem:irreducible}, we may assume that $M_L$ is irreducible.
+Since the linking number of $L$ and $K$ is zero, $K$ is homologically trivial in the complement of $L$.
+It is known that this implies that $K$ bounds a Seifert surface in the complement of $L$.
 Let $S$ be a Seifert surface that is of minimum genus among all such Seifert surfaces.
 Since $S$ is incompressible, after an isotopy we can arrange so that the closed components of $S\cap D$ are homotopically essential in $D\setminus K$.
-But then each such component is parallel to $L$ on $D$ and by further isotopy of $S$ we can arrange so that $S\cap D$ is an arc that is properly embedded on $S$.
+But then each such component is parallel to $\partial D$ on $D$ and by further modification we can arrange so that $S\cap D$ is an arc that is properly embedded on $S$.
 The surface $S$ gives rise to Seifert surfaces $S$ and $S'$ of $K$ and $K'$, respectively.

-We set $M:= S^3\setminus K$ and $M':=S^3\setminus K'$.
+\begin{pro} Suppose that $K$ is isotopic to $K'$.
+Then, $S$ and $S'$ are Seifert surfaces of minimal genus for $K$ and $K'$, respectively. \end{pro} \proof We can consider the surface $S$ properly embedded in $M_L$ so that it is disjoint from the component $\partial \eta(L)$ of $\partial M$.
+The assumptions on irreducibility of $M_L$ and on the genus of $S$ imply that the foliation machinery of Gabai \cite{kn:ga} applies.
+In particular, $S$ is taut in the Thurston norm.
+The manifolds $M:= \overline {S^3\setminus {\eta(K)}}$ and $M':=\overline {S^3\setminus {\eta(K')}}$ are obtained by Dehn filling of $M_L$ along $\partial (\eta(L))$.
+By Corollary 2.4 of \cite{kn:ga}, $S$ can fail to remain taut in the Thurston norm (i.e. genus minimizing) in at most one of $M$ and $M'$.
+But since $K$ is isotopic to $K'$, $M$ is homeomorphic to $M'$.
+Thus $S$ remains taut in both of $M$ and $M'$.
+This implies that $S$ and $S'$ are Seifert surfaces of minimal genus for $K$ and $K'$, respectively.

 0.04in